 Buying Equipment

-On this page, we identify the different pieces of equipment that you need to buy, and the priority in which you might want to purchase it (priority 1 = purchase this very soon; priority 3 = this can wait until you start going to competitions).
+On this page, we identify the different pieces of equipment that you need to buy, and the priority in which you might want to purchase them (priority 1 = purchase this very soon; priority 2 = purchase this when you join our competitive programs; priority 3 = this can wait until you start going to competitions).

 We have included links and suggestions to products that either the coaches, or our fencers have found to be satisfactory.
 Where different options are provided, there may be significant price differences between them, or different fencers may simply have reported different preferences.

 Please note that we make no guarantees regarding either the vendors, or the equipment here.
 This page is simply a series of suggestions based on positive experiences that our coaches and fencers have had in the past with both the equipment and the vendors.
-There are many other options for equipment (many of which will be cheaper than the options listed here) which you can find by browsing the internet or talking to other fencers / parents.
-If you would like to look at the available options, you can start by browsing some vendor websites that are listed on our links page.
+There are many other options for equipment (many of which will be much cheaper than the options listed here) which you can find by browsing the internet or talking to other fencers / parents. just for transparency, we have no financial ties to any vendor listed on this page, and receive no incentives for pointing you to any particular vendor or piece of equipment - the information presented here is purely based on previous experiences of our fencers and coaches.

 Glove (Priority 1):

-For hygiene reasons, we recommend that fencers purchase their own gloves as early as possibe in their fencing careers.
+For hygiene reasons, we recommend that fencers purchase their own gloves as early as possible in their fencing careers.
 We find that gloves will typically last between 12 and 18 months.

-We have found our foil and epeé fencers like the Leon Paul Advanced Glove, the Athos 3 weapon glove, or the Uhlmann Washable Glove.
+We have found that many of our foil and epeé fencers like the Leon Paul Advanced gryptonite Glove, or the absolute fencing master series Glove.
 Many of our sabre fencers will use their foil glove and add a manchette to it for sabre.
-Other sabre fencers prefer the Leon Paul Advanced Sabre Glove and will use separate gloves for foil and sabre.
+Other sabre fencers prefer the Leon Paul exoskin Sabre Glove and will use separate gloves for foil and sabre.

 Notebook (Priority 1):